Understanding Climate Change

 As greenhouse gases accumulate in the atmosphere, temperatures rise, water vapour increases, land ice melts, and oceans warm.

 The greenhouse effect is a natural process that occurs when gases in the atmosphere trap heat.
 Some percentage of the solar radiation that enters the earth’s atmosphere in shortwave form is not absorbed by these gases.
 But when they heat the earth’s surface they convert into long waves.
 Now, these greenhouse gases trap long-wave radiation and raise atmospheric temperatures.

 Gases that create the greenhouse effect are :

 Most of our atmosphere is composed of nitrogen, oxygen, and argon.
 When you breathe out, you exhale these gases as well as carbon dioxide (CO2).

-Carbon dioxide (CO2) is one of the most potent and abundant greenhouse gas and is produced by burning fossil fuels such as coal or oil during industrial processes like production and transportation.
-Greenhouse gases also come from deforestation which releases CO2 into the atmosphere where it stays for hundreds or thousands of years before eventually being absorbed back into plants or soil through photosynthesis.
+Carbon dioxide (CO2) is one of the most potent and abundant greenhouse gas.
+It is produced by burning fossil fuels such as coal or oil during industrial processes like production and transportation.
+Greenhouse gases also come from deforestation which releases CO2 into the atmosphere.
+It stays for hundreds or thousands of years before eventually being absorbed back into plants or soil through photosynthesis.

 What is global warming?

 When the concentration of greenhouse gases increases in the atmosphere it contributes to rising average global temperatures.